meub/aura-frame-downloader/README.md

 This script requires Python 3 and depends on the Python [requests](https://github.com/psf/requests) module.
 You'll need to have Python 3 installed and use `pip install requests` to install this module.
 You may have to run `pip3 install requests` and use `python3` to run the script if you have multiple Python versions installed on your system.

-Before running this script you need to set up a configuration file that containss your Aura email, password, and the file_path and frame_id for each Aura frame you want to download from.
+Before running this script you need to set up a configuration file that contains your Aura email, password, and the file_path and frame_id for each Aura frame you want to download from.
 This allows you to keep your Aura login credentials out of any repository you may have the script in and allows you to set up multiple frames to download.

 The default file locations are as follows:
 They can be overridded using the --config /path/to/config.ini command line option